 Draft TOB format.

 Readout data

-.
-The Error Check Result and Input Error Count are included in the readout data for the current bunch crossing

-On receipt of an L1A, the jFEX transmits to the ROD a packet of data of the format shown in figure Figure 10.
+On receipt of an L1A, the jFEX transmits to the ROD a packet of data of the format shown in Figure 10.
 This packet contains up to three types of data: TOBs, XTOBs and input data (see below).
 The TOBs are exact copies of those output from the jFEX on the real-time path.
 The input data are copies of the calorimeter data as received in the Processor FPGAs.
 The XTOBs are words that contain more information about trigger candidates than can be transmitted on the real-time data path.
 If the readout of XTOBs is enabled, any TOB in the readout data will have a corresponding XTOB.
 The readout data may also contain XTOBs for which there is no corresponding TOB.
 Such XTOBs describe trigger candidates for which TOBs have not been transmitted to L1Topo because of the input bandwidth limit of that module.
-Figure The exact format of the XTOBs is yet to be determined.
+The exact format of the XTOBs is yet to be determined.
 Preliminary assumptions introduce a width of up to 64 bits.

 The data in the readout packet are from a programmable window of bunch crossings.
 The size of this window is the same for all types of data and is limited by the available memory in the Processor FPGAs.
 The size can be set via control parameters.